- EMERGING INITIATIVES

 Step 1.
 Ensure Project Meets Requirements and Primary Installer Meets Eligibility

+The System Owner must select one of the participating Primary Installers.
 The System Owner and Primary Installer should read the program manual prior to submitting an application.

 Step 2.
 Apply for Rebate